 Budget beach resorts

-It might sound strange but, due to competition, you will find a wider choice of accommodation at the popular beach resorts.
-Those along the Costa del Sol and the Costa del Luz hold an immense amount of hotels and self-catering apartments all competing for your custom.
+It might sound strange but, due to the competition, you will find a wider choice of accommodation at the popular beach resorts.
+Those along the Costa del Sol and the Costa del Luz hold an immense amount of hotels and self-catering apartments all competing for your customers.

 Accommodation fills up quickly during June, July, and August but outside of these months, you can easily find low-cost rooms.
 Remember that many of the Spanish Islands such as Majorca and Ibiza are year-round sunshine destinations but you will still find lower prices during spring, autumn, and winter.